selbitschka/zfs-backup-pve/README.md

   --vm-state                     Save VM state (RAM) during snapshot.
 If not present state is not saved.
   --vm-snap-desc   [desc]        Desciption of snapshot (default: zfsbackup).
   --vm-conf-dest   [destination] Destionation to copy VM config to.
 If not set VM config is not backuped.
+  --vm-no-freeze                 Do not freeze VM file system before creating a snapshot.
+By default a fsfreeze is exucuted and script exits if this fails, i.e if no qemu agent is installed.

   -st, --src-type  [ssh|local]   Type of source dataset: 'local' or 'local' (default: local).
   -ss, --src-snaps [count]       Number (greater 0) of successful sent snapshots to keep on source side (default: 1).